phu-pmh/jekyll-now/_posts/2016-11-3-What-is-Neural-Networks.md

 ---
 layout: post
-title: Intro to Neural Networks - Part 1
+title: What is a Neural Network?
 ---

 ## Virtually Impossible Problems??